 #2 CLOUD BACKUP - iDRIVE

-The pricing structure for iDrive is different than their competitors, so it might be more cost-effective for you if you have multiple computers in your home.
+The pricing structure for iDrive is different than its competitors, so it might be more cost-effective for you if you have multiple computers in your home.

-Their higher plan is 5TB is less than $100 per year – which makes it pretty comparable to Backblaze on two computers.
-It’s up to you.
+Their higher plan is 5TB and it's less than $100 per year - which makes it pretty comparable to Backblaze on two computers.
+It's up to you.

 - You can get have multiple computers on one account - so this could be cheaper for you if you had several machines in your home.
 External hard drives can be backed up as well.

 - iDrive continuously and automatically backs things up behind the scenes.

 - iDrive is a true archival service, meaning that once information is backed up to your account it is never deleted from iDrive, even if you delete it off your original computer.
 This means if you don't realize you've deleted something until much later, it will still be on your iDrive cloud backup account.

 - You can give iDrive access to your Facebook and Instagram, and it can backup files you've posted there, including ones you're tagged in.
 That's a unique feature (although honestly, you probably don't delete the photo off your computer if you liked it enough to post, so this might be unnecessary).